makersacademy/airport_challenge/README.md

 - Unsure how to use mocks in `before(:each)` statements (ie, in the context setups)
 -- Is it possible?
 - Haven't used doubles for `stormy?` so that other tests aren't disrupted by changes
-- Haven't completed one of the requirements:
+- Other edge cases to consider:
-_Your code should defend against edge cases such as inconsistent states of the system ensuring that planes can only take off from airports they are in; planes that are already flying cannot takes off and/or be in an airport; planes that are landed cannot land again and must be in an airport, etc._
+_---Plane cannot land in another airport if already landed in one airport._